A person sitting at a desk with a laptop, smiling in a spacious, bright room with multiple windows and medical equipment.

 Graduates from the associate degree Physical Therapist Assistant Program will be able to:

-Articulate the distinct roles and responsibilities of the physical therapist assistant as they apply to interaction with patients, family members, physical therapists, and other professionals.
+Differentiate the distinct roles and responsibilities of the physical therapist assistant in collaboration with patients, families, physical therapists, and other healthcare professionals.

-Apply physical therapy principles and theories to data collection and intervention in order to achieve desired outcomes.
+Apply foundational physical therapy principles and theories to conduct data collection and implement interventions that support optimal patient outcomes.

 In addition to your classroom experience, we recognize the importance of real-world application.
 Through our partnership network, students are provided with opportunities to actively apply their learnings within their chosen field.